rapyuta-robotics/rapyuta-io-docs/hugo/content/4_tutorials/41_beginner/412_basic-web-app.md

 6. Go to the next step and click on next, the build will be created.

 The build takes about two to five minutes to build the source code in the *io_tutorials* repository into a running docker container.
-You may analyse the corresponding [build logs](/3_how-tos/35_tooling_and_debugging/debugging-logs/#build-logs), which help debug failing builds.
+You may analyze the corresponding [build logs](/3_how-tos/35_tooling_and_debugging/debugging-logs/#build-logs), which help debug failing builds.

 Please proceed to the creation of the package once the build is complete.